Look for Readiness Signs:

 When my son started baby-led weaning, we offered one meal (dinner) in his 6th month, a second meal (lunch) in his 7th month, and then a third meal (breakfast) in his 8th month.
 This slow approach worked very well for us.
-As my Mommy and Me teacher says, “why do three meals a day before you really have to?”
+As my Mommy and Me teacher says, “Why do three meals a day before you really have to?”
 Adding solids into your baby’s daily routine is definitely more work, and it can be tricky fitting multiple meals in between 2-3 naps and other activities.
-Since babies don’t need solids in the beginning, it isn’t necessary to start with three meals a day.
+Since babies don’t need solids initially, starting with three meals a day isn’t necessary.
 However, as with everything related to parenting, there is no one right way.
-Some people, including several close friends of mine, immediately start with 2-3 meals a day.
-It’s your call how to pace yourself and your baby with BLW!
+Some people, including several close friends, immediately start with 2-3 meals a day.
+It’s your call on how to pace yourself and your baby with BLW!

 What should I feed my baby?

 Make your baby’s food interesting and flavorful with different herbs, oils, and seasonings!
 My son has tasted and enjoyed a plethora of flavors since he started BLW.
-In his food, I’ve used garlic powder, ground ginger, ground coriander, and cumin; his absolute favorite is cinnamon.
-Fresh and dried herbs like basil, mint, Italian seasoning, and parsley are great additions, as well as oils such as coconut, olive, sesame, peanut, and vegetable.
+I’ve used garlic powder, ground ginger, ground coriander, and cumin; his absolute favorite is cinnamon.
+Fresh and dried herbs like basil, mint, Italian seasoning and parsley are great additions and oils such as coconut, olive, sesame, peanut, and vegetable.